uds-bootcamp/docs/CODE_OF_CONDUCT.md

 # Code of Conduct

+> [!IMPORTANT]
+> Participation in the UDS Bootcamp constitutes an agreement to abide by this Code of Conduct.

 ## 1. Purpose

 This Code of Conduct establishes the expectations for behavior for all participants in the UDS Bootcamp program.